Testing

 will prevent the end-to-end tests from running if the integration tests fail.

-Interactive Tests
+Interactive Tests with DART 3

 ./scripts/test.rb interactive